neronmoon/neronmoon.github.io/index.md

 experience in designing systems from scratch and scale them, quickly adapting to the crazy worlds, thinking a few steps ahead and do what is needed to get things done.

-I always try to keep up with the latest trends, but I prefer to build thinks as simple as possible, because this is the only way they can evolve into something bigger.
+I always try to keep up with the latest trends, but I prefer to build things as simple as possible, because this is the only way they can evolve into something bigger.

 ## 💡 My main buzzwords